Best web hosting for eCommerce: 7 providers to trust your business with

 - Traffic – is it a popular store with 1000s of daily visitors, or is it a niche boutique that serves a very specific audience?
 The more popular you are, the more pressure on the server, the bigger it needs to be in terms of resources.

-A dedicated server or even a server network will be needed if you scale globally.
-For example, such giants as Amazon have dozens of data centers worldwide by now.
+Additionally, there are other hosting types, such as dedicated hosting, but they'll only be needed if you scale globally.
+For example, such giants as Amazon have dozens of data centers and private servers worldwide by now.

 Step 3: Put security first

 Your customers will be sharing personal financial details on your site, such as credit card numbers.
 Among them are sensitive personal details.
-Assure clients that you have a reliable security system to protect their data.
+Assure clients that you have a reliable security system to guarantee a strong layer of protection.
 Important security features include:

 - Sticking to PCI rules